kush1912/FAKE-NEWS-DETECTION/README.md

 # FAKE-NEWS-DETECTION
-Machine learning Based Minor Project, which uses various classification Algorithms to classify the news into FAKE/REAL, on the basis of their Title and Body-Content.
+Machine learning Based Minor Project, which uses various classification Algorithms and NLP to classify the news into FAKE/REAL, on the basis of their Title and Body-Content.
 Data has been  collected from 3 different sources and uses algorithms like Random Forest, SVM, Wordtovec and Logistic Regression.
 It gave 94% accuracy overall, otherwise various comparisons are made from different classification algorithms used.

 The Source code folder having below files
  Scrapping Data Folder